F5Networks/f5-appsvcs-templates/docs/userguide/faq.rst

 **Are self-authored templates encrypted?**

-When authoring a template, the template may contain sensitive data such as passwords, certificates and monitor information to name a few.
+When authoring a template, be cautious when entering sensitive data into your template such as passwords, certificates and monitor information to name a few.
 FAST does not encrypt the data and it will remain as plain text.
 Careful consideration should be made when adding this type of data onto the template.

 .. |br| raw:: html